DAY 36 — COMPLETED

 Political

 • Trump briefed on ground troop options — ABC News reports the president was briefed on plans including special forces raid to seize Iran's enriched uranium stockpile and a potential seizure of Kharg Island.
-Contradicts his earlier "I don't care" about uranium comment (Guardian).
+Contradicts his earlier "I don't care" about uranium comment.
+(ABC News, The Guardian)

 Economic

-• Airlines in crisis mode — Asian carriers particularly vulnerable to Hormuz closure, with jet fuel supply chains severely disrupted (FT).
+• Airlines in crisis mode — Asian carriers particularly vulnerable to Hormuz closure, with jet fuel supply chains severely disrupted.
+(Financial Times)

 • Three ships attempt new Oman coast route through the Strait — two supertankers (Dhalkut, Habrut) and LNG vessel Sohar LNG headed east, potentially testing Iran's blockade enforcement (Bloomberg).